Towns & Villages of the Lake District

 Grasmere

-Grasmere boasts famous attractions such as Dove Cottage and the Wordsworth Museum.
+Grasmere boasts famous attractions, including Dove Cottage and the Wordsworth Museum.
 With its abundance of Lake District charm, local shops and tea spots, it is a must-visit destination.

 Don't Miss: